matthew30903/TechTeaWeb/content/about/about.md

 ---
 title: "About"
 date: 2022-11-30T15:04:46-06:00
+lastmod: 2024-03-22T15:04:46-06:00
 draft: false
 url: /about/
 keywords:
   - About
-description: TechTea is here to help you navigate the world of technology.
+description: TechTea is the personal website of Matthew, privacy and open source advocate.
+Learn more about me here.
 ---

-The world is constantly moving, and it can be hard to keep up.
-Technology and work have become hyper specialized and complex.
-How is one to keep up with all this?

-I used to ask the same question when I started programming.
-Nothing clicked, and there was technical jargon everywhere.
-How are we to make sense of this?

-Turns out, tech is not that difficult once you spell it out in plain English.
-Here at TechTea, we do just that: take complex technical topics and break them into easy to understand articles and videos.

-We are dedicated to free and open source software as a solution for everyone.
-Privacy should be the default and not some feature or distant idea.
-Our goal is to help you find the balance between digital freedom and convenience.

-TechTea is here to help make tech work for you, not billion dollar companies.
+Welcome to TechTea, my humble slice of the internet.
+Here you will find my blog, projects, and anything else that interests me.

+I am a strong advocate for privacy, digital freedom, open source, and using technology to help out humanity as a whole.
+To the end I try to make some helpful and educational articles to help people break free from big tech, build a healthy relationship with technology, and own their own digital life.

+I am firmly against the commercial web, the capitalistic brainwashing of hustle culture, broken intellectual property laws, and social media.
+These ideas reduce us from human to resources that are exploited, destroy our creativity, and isolate us.
+That is why everything I make on this site is free (see license below), I have no analytics or tracking on this website, and the only money I make off this site is from the donations of others.

 ## More Info

 I'm slowly expanding this website with extra pages and interesting links inspired by other personal websites.

-[Stuff I Use](/uses/) - A small list of the hardware and software that I use for my everyday life.
+[Uses](/uses) - A list of the hardware and software that I use for my everyday life.
 [Reviews](/reviews) - My thoughts on all sorts of things.
 Lots of tea, but will also include places, hardware, software, and books eventually.
 [Articles](/articles) - My blog for longer form content.
 I've been writing off and on since 2013 so there is a lot there and some of questionable quality.
 [Notes](/notes) - Notes are for anything that doesn't require a full long form article, but I still want to say.
 I've never been into short form content, but I thought I'd give it a try.